sharife/goldenthread-v2/site/content/tickets/_index.md

 **COVID-19 SAFETY & PROTOCOLS**

 Golden Thread is a fully vaccinated company.
-All patrons must present proof of vaccination with a booster shot, along with a matching photo ID, and be masked for entry to all in-person events.
+Our health and safety protocols comply with current health and safety guidelines provided by the State of California and City of San Francisco.

+ At this time, this means that for the safety of our artists and fellow audience members, we strongly recommend all guests to wear well-fitted masks while inside the theater.

  Per CDC guidance, we encourage the use of procedural masks (either alone or with a cloth mask on top) or a higher grade N95 or KN95 mask instead of cloth masks alone.
-Masks must be worn at all times in all areas of the theatre.

-Seating will be general admission and limited to 75% capacity.
-Advanced purchase or registration is advised.
+At performances where concessions are served, we strongly recommend guests resume masking when not actively eating or drinking.
+The ability to take concessions into the theater will vary depending on the venue.

+These policies will be updated if city guidelines change.

 By registering for an in-person event, you agree to adhere to our COVID-19 health and safety protocols.
 For more health and safety information, click [here](https://goldenthread.org/posts/health-safety-protocols/).